NET WORTH: Unknown

 YOUTH: King and his wife Dottie, who has a background in child development, founded the Thrive Foundation in 2000, which focuses on disadvantaged youth, aged ten to 18.
 The foundation states: “Our goal is to be responsive to the needs and challenges of these young people and the caring adults who serve them.
 Our new work builds on research we funded earlier in our history into the science of thriving, which is defined as ‘a forward, purposeful motion towards achieving one’s full potential.’
 In our view, thriving is based on achieving the optimum rather than on the avoidance of negative outcomes.
 And, at its core is the relationship between the caring adult and the young person."

 HIGHER EDUCATION & GLOBAL DEVELOPMENT: The Kings' higher education philanthropy intersects with what one would consider global development work.
-In 2011, the Kings gave Stanford University some $150 million to establish the Stanford Institute for Innovation in Developing Economies (SEED).
+In 2011, the Kings gave Stanford University $150 million to establish the Stanford Institute for Innovation in Developing Economies (SEED).
 SEED's aim is to alleviate global poverty through innovation, entrepreneurship and the scaling of businesses.
 The SEED websites states: "A shared vision was developed with Stanford to launch an institute that would identify and train established entrepreneurs in developing economies, resulting in increased job creation; inspire Stanford students to become more globally engaged leaders; and support critical research focused on poverty alleviation."
 SEED has expanded to Kenya, Ghana, Botswana, and India.

 Part of the reason for the Kings' international interests is that, for at least the past 45 years, the couple has hosted Stanford international students.
 The couple has also created the King Scholar Leadership Program, which provides scholarships to students attending Dartmouth.
 More than $35 million has gone toward this program.
 Apart from this work, the couple has given at least $1 million to Fuller Theological Seminary, and has supported the University of Wisconsin at Madison, from which Dottie graduated.